-- (a) A student who completes a Change of Course form or who provides other written notice of withdrawal from a course to the appropriate Faculty Office, on or before the dates shown in Appendix 5, will no longer be liable for the fees associated with that course, except as noted below. - (b) Non-payment of fees, ceasing to attend, or verbally advising a member of staff will not be accepted as notice of withdrawal. - (c) Only in exceptional circumstances will a waiver or partial waiver of fees be made if notification reaches the appropriate Faculty Office after the dates shown in Appendix 5.
+- (a) A student who completes a Change of Course form or who provides other written notice of withdrawal from a course to the appropriate Faculty Office, on or before the dates shown in Appendix 5, will no longer be liable for the fees associated with that course, except as noted below. - (b) Non-payment of fees, ceasing to attend, or verbally advising a member of staff will not be accepted as notice of withdrawal. - (c) Only in exceptional circumstances will a fee reconsideration be made if notification reaches the appropriate Faculty Office after the dates shown in Appendix 5.
 In such cases, applications will need to be supported by suitable documentary evidence.
+Authority to approve these applications is determined by Deans of Faculties and then counter-signed by Central Student Administration (CSA).
+Deans of Faculties have the authority to delegate approval to the relevant Manager, Student and Academic Services, or equivalent.
+The CSA Director has authority to delegate approval to the CSA Systems Accountant.
+CSA will advise students the final outcome of all Faculty-approved fee reconsideration applications.
+Students may appeal the decision.
+This appeal must be lodged within one month of the initial decision.
+Where the authority to approve the fee reconsideration has been delegated in the first instance, appeals should be made to the appropriate Dean and/or CSA Director.
+Where the initial decision has been made by the Dean and the CSA Director, the appeal process should be to the Deputy Vice-Chancellor.

-Authority to approve these applications is determined by Deans of Faculties. - (d) A student enrolled in a PhD or Master's by thesis for six or twelve months, who gives written notice of withdrawal from enrolment within four or eight weeks respectively of having enrolled, shall cease to be liable for the fees associated with that course. - (e) A student enrolled in the CertEnglProf or the MLIS courses, who gives written notice of withdrawal within four weeks of commencement of the programme, will be liable only for one-third of total fees. - (f) A student enrolled in a programme of less than three months duration or between three and six months duration, other than those referred to above, who gives written notice of withdrawal within two or four weeks respectively of commencement of the programme, shall cease to be liable for the fees associated with that course.
+- (d) A student enrolled in a PhD or Master's degree by thesis for six or twelve months, who gives written notice of withdrawal from enrolment within four weeks of having been enrolled, shall cease to be liable for the fees associated with that course. - (e) A student who gives written notice of withdrawal from a supervised individual research paper/project, practicum, dissertation or similar course within four weeks of the start date for that course shall cease to be liable for the fees of that course. - (f) A student enrolled in the Certificate of Proficiency in English, who gives written notice of withdrawal within two weeks of commencement of the programme, will be liable only for one-third of the total fees.